open-telemetry/opentelemetry.io/content/en/docs/demo/services/load-generator.md

-Since this service is a [locustfile](https://docs.locust.io/en/stable/writing-a-locustfile.html), the The OpenTelemetry SDK is initialized after the import statements.
+Since this service is a [locustfile](https://docs.locust.io/en/stable/writing-a-locustfile.html), the OpenTelemetry SDK is initialized after the import statements.
 This code will create a tracer provider, and establish a Span Processor to use.
 Export endpoints, resource attributes, and service name are automatically set using [OpenTelemetry environment variables](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/sdk-environment-variables.md).